-The Fund operates in Bulgaria on the basis of a Framework Agreement between the EBRD and the Bulgarian government and ratified by the Bulgarian Parliament.
-More than €900 million has been contributed largely by the European Commission as well as by Austria, Belgium, Denmark, France, Greece, Ireland, the Netherlands, Spain, Switzerland and the United Kingdom.
+The KIDSF operates on the basis of a Framework Agreement between the EBRD and the Bulgarian government.
+More than €1 billion has been contributed, mainly by the European Commission, as well as by Austria, Belgium, Denmark, France, Greece, Ireland, the Netherlands, Spain, Switzerland and the United Kingdom.

 Energy sector projects

 - Rehabilitation of the district heating network in Sofia

-- New electricity meters in private households.
+- Introduction of new electricity meters in private households

-- Energy efficiency improvements in public buildings.
+- Energy efficiency improvements in public buildings